|Elliott Sound Products||Lighting Dimmers|

 To dim a lamp, the common approach is to reduce the applied voltage by one means or another.
 Very early attempts used a rheostat (a variable resistor) in series with the lamp, since there was no viable alternative at the time.
 This approach wastes an enormous amount of power, and it's probably well over 40 years since anyone made such a beast.
 This approach does provide a very friendly load to the supply grid, having zero switching impulses and a perfect power factor.
 Disposing of the excess heat is a challenge, especially for lamps of reasonably high power.
 Rheostat dimmers can be expected (if found) to be quite large because of the heat that must be dissipated.

 A variable auto-transformer (commonly known as a Variac™) wastes almost no power and is almost as friendly to the power grid as a rheostat, but is a very expensive (and bulky) way to dim lamps.
 The cheapest variable transformer currently available is about $150 and weighs several kilograms.
 While there is no doubt that this is a good approach, economics preclude it from general purpose use.
 Variac dimmers were common in TV studios until perhaps 20 years ago.
-Another method that was used in the early days was a device called a "magnetic amplifier" (or just mag-amp), but from the little I could find, these were not common and were quickly replaced by other methods.
+Another method that was used in the early days was a device called a 'magnetic amplifier' (or just mag-amp), but from what I could find, these were not common in anything other than fairly large industrial dimmers used for TV studio lighting.
+Like a Variac, a magnetic amplifier creates little or no interference, but they have been replaced by other methods.
 I do not intend to cover the principles of magnetic amplifiers here.

 Regardless of the method actually employed, the goal is to vary the power delivered to the lamp, allowing the user to set the light level appropriate for the occasion.
 No commonly available dimmer is capable of maintaining a good power factor (important for the health of the supply grid).